 The Vegetative Morphology quiz will help reinforce your understanding of the vocabulary associated with the aspects of plant morphology covered in the vegetative morphology videos pertaining to leaves.
 The quiz is meant to serve as a study aid, and you are able to take it as many times as you like.
-You will find the quiz by going to the Blackboard site for this course, then navigating to Course Modules -> Week 2.
+You will find the quiz by going to the Canvas site for this course, then navigating to Course Modules -> Week 2 and then Quiz 2.
 The grade of your final attempt will be recorded in the grade center.

 Identification Using Dichotomous Key

 Using provided keys, identify the violets and spruce in the plates below.
 Be sure and watch the video, “Introduction to Dichotomous Keys (video with LEGOs)” first!.
 There are two species of violets that you should be able to identify using the provided key, and two species of spruce.
 For the violets, note that neither of them has a stem, rather the leaves and flowers arise directly from the rhizome.